Chart Color Schemes

 In terms of cultural diversity, Somerton Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Somerton Park's population showed cultural diversity similar to the wider region: 80.0% were born in Australia, 92.2% were citizens, and 90.8% spoke English only at home.
-Christianity was the dominant religion, comprising 50.9%.
-Judaism was overrepresented at 0.2%, compared to 0.1% regionally.
+Somerton Park's population was found to be roughly similar to the wider region in terms of cultural diversity, with 80.0% born in Australia, 92.2% being citizens, and 90.8% speaking English only at home.
+Christianity was the predominant religion, comprising 50.9% of Somerton Park's population.
+However, Judaism was overrepresented at 0.2%, compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity